Skew Schur polynomials and cyclic sieving phenomenon: Preliminaries

-Next, we collect the known results necessary to develop our arguments.
-The first result to introduce is due to Reiner, Stanton and White.
+Here we collect the basic results and definitions necessary to develop our arguments.
+The first result to introduce is due to Reiner, Stanton, and White.
 Let $k$, $m$, and $n$ be positive integers.
-Suppose that a cyclic group $C_m$ of order $m$ acts \emph{nearly freely} on $\{1, \ldots, k\}$, equivalently it is generated by an element $c \in \SG_k$ whose cycle type is either \begin{enumerate} \item a cycles of size $m$, so that $k = am$ (and $C_m$ acts freely), or \item a cycles of size $m$ and one singleton cycle, so that $k = am + 1$ \end{enumerate} for some positive integer $a$.
+Suppose that a cyclic group $C_m$ of order $m$ acts {\it nearly freely} on $\{1, \ldots, k\}$, equivalently it is generated by an element $c \in \SG_k$ whose cycle type is either \begin{enumerate} \item $a$ cycles of size $m$, so that $k = am$ (and $C_m$ acts freely), or \item $a$ cycles of size $m$ and one singleton cycle, so that $k = am + 1$ \end{enumerate} for some positive integer $a$.
 Let $X$ be an $n$-multiset of $\{1, \ldots, k\}$, and

-Under this assumption, they prove in \cite[Theorem 1.1]{RSW04} that the triple $(X, C_m, X(q))$ exhibits the cyclic sieving phenomenon.
+Under this assumption, they prove in~\cite[Theorem 1.1]{RSW04} that the triple $(X, C_m, X(q))$ exhibits the cyclic sieving phenomenon.
 Furthermore, letting $A_l(k, n)$ denote the coefficient of $q^l$ in

-with the convention that $A_1(1, n) = 1$, they show in \cite[Corollary 1.3]{RSW04} that
+with the convention that $A_1(1, n) = 1$, they show in~\cite[Corollary 1.3]{RSW04} that

 Let $h_n(x_1, \ldots, x_k)$ be the $n$th homogeneous symmetric polynomial in variables $x_1, \ldots, x_k$.
 It is easy to see that the principal specialization of $h_n(x_1, \ldots, x_k)$ equals $X(q)$, that is,